Industrial Style Homes (Exteriors)

 The blue gable roof of this large Industrial-style home stands out against the gray textured facade that is complemented by the dark brown doors flanking a large garage door in the middle.
 These entrances are lit by wall-mounted industrial-style lamps.

 This angled view shows just how massive the structure of the house is.
-On the side, you can see black wrought iron fences separating the concrete sidewalk from the property that has lush landscaping filled with shrubberies and colorful trees.
+On the side, you can see black wrought iron fences separating the concrete sidewalk from the property which has lush landscaping filled with shrubbery and colorful trees.

 14. Chic Residential with Dynamite Open Floor Plan, 15 ft.-Ceilings, Gallery Art Walls, and Polished Concrete Floors